Jay Bruce: Early life

 Bruce was born in Beaumont, Texas, on April 3, 1987, the youngest of three children of Joe, a plumber, and Martha Bruce, a special education schoolteacher.
 His older sisters are Amy and Kellan, who is mentally disabled.
-As a child, Bruce played both baseball and football, but he stopped playing the latter when, due to the risk of him being injured, Martha refused to sign the necessary consent forms.
+As a child, Bruce played both baseball and football, but he stopped playing the latter when, due to the risk of injury, Martha refused to sign the necessary consent forms.
 His mom said: "[Football] was just so rough and kids got hurt.
 When it came time for him to move up to the next level, I wouldn't sign the consent form.
 I told him, 'all the work you put into baseball could be wiped out on one play.'"

 Bruce attended West Brook High School in Beaumont, Texas, where he was a third-team All-American.
 In his senior year he batted .538 with 12 home runs, 31 RBIs, and 13 stolen bases.
 Bruce had accepted a scholarship to play baseball at Tulane University, but opted instead to turn professional out of high school.
 He was drafted 12th in the First Round of the 2005 Major League Baseball draft, immediately behind fellow center fielder Andrew McCutchen, and signed for $1.8 million, the 5th-largest signing bonus the Reds had ever given.